DiligentGraphics/DiligentSamples/Tutorials/Tutorial26_StateCache/readme.md

 ```

 Note that we also need to enable hot shader reloading in the parser.
-Next, we load the DRSN file that describes that pipelines used in this tutorial:
+Next, we load the DRSN file that describes pipeline states used in this tutorial:

 ```cpp
 m_pRSNParser->ParseFile("RenderStates.json", pShaderSourceFactory);